davedepo/ai-task-orchestrator-mvp/docs/overview.md

 In this approach, the trace is not an afterthought—it is treated as a first-class part of the product.

+### Note on the MVP Interface

+The input–output interface shown in this MVP is intentionally minimal.

+It exists to demonstrate orchestration behavior and traceability, not to define a fixed interaction or output model.
+In practical or domain-specific implementations, both inputs and outputs may vary significantly based on use case, role, or integration context.

+The UI should be viewed as a demonstration surface rather than a constraint of the orchestration layer.

 ---

 ## Why Orchestration Matters